Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 OTHER WHEELS ON MY TO-REVIEW LIST

 Perhaps like you, I keep a wish list of wheels I’d like to check out.
 I plan to work through that list over the next period of time.
-I’ll likely focus more on the performance-carbon gravel wheelset category as I think there is better performance and more bang for your buck from the wheels in that category.

 Because they aren’t available to the geographically diverse group of enthusiasts that read the site, I tend not to test custom-built or regional brand wheels.
-And while I’ve reviewed road wheels made in factories that good branders or little known brands sell direct but don’t add much if any design or testing value to, I’ve learned enough from digging into that part of the cycling wheelset world (read here) to want to avoid spending your time or mine on gravel wheels from the same sources.
+And while I’ve reviewed road wheels made in factories that good branders or little-known brands sell direct but don’t add much, if any, design or testing value to, I’ve learned enough from digging into that part of the cycling wheelset world (read here) to want to avoid spending your time or mine on gravel wheels from the same sources.

 * * * * *